eonfluxor/flask/README.md

 ```

-> Define the Substance Singletons
+> Define a Substance Singletons

 ```swift